Jeremy-Neville/Weka-LGBM/README.md

 ## Running The LightGBM PyScript Within Weka With Arguments
 ![arguments](https://user-images.githubusercontent.com/49813790/124758556-af5a7d00-defc-11eb-89d0-b7033177cc8a.PNG)

-To ensure that the pyscript is ran without issue it is important that num_leaves=32, learning_rate=0.05 and n_estimators=20.
-These are the default parameters you should apply when first running this pyscript within weka to ensure the pyscript runs without any issues.
+To ensure that the py script is running without issue it is important that num_leaves=32, learning_rate=0.05, and n_estimators=20.
+These are the default parameters you should apply when first running this py script within weka to ensure the py script runs without any issues.

 ## The Results From The Alteration